aboutcode-org/scancode-toolkit/docs/source/cli-reference/list-options.rst

 All Available Options
 =====================

-This section contains an exhaustive list of all Scancode options, arranged in various sections.
+This section contains an exhaustive list of all ScanCode options, arranged in various sections.
 The sections are as follows:

 - Basic Scan Options